 What we know - After approximately six years of development under the Obama Administration, in April of 2016, the DOL finalized regulations that will result in sweeping changes to the U.S. retirement landscape.
 The regulations define who is acting as a "fiduciary" under the Employee Retirement Income Security Act of 1974 ("ERISA") as a result of providing investment advice to retirement plans and individual retirement accounts and will have the effect of greatly expanding the number of market participants that are deemed ERISA fiduciaries.
-The regulations also include new prohibited transaction exemptions and amend (and, in some cases, partially revoke) several existing prohibited transaction exemptions.
-The centerpiece of the new and revised prohibited transaction exemptions is a principles-based exemption called the Best Interest Contract Exemption.
+The regulations also include new prohibited transaction exemptions and amend (and, in some cases, partially revoke) several existing prohibited transaction exemptions is a principles-based exemption called the Best Interest Contract Exemption.
 The fiduciary rule is currently scheduled to become "applicable" on April 10, 2017.